Document

 However, at the end of the first year, you have come across an emergency situation and need Rs.70,000.
 If you withdraw the deposit prematurely, you will be penalised and will not receive the expected returns.

 In this scenario, the bank will suggest you take a loan on the FD instead of closing the deposit account.
-That is you can take a loan on the FD amount, utilise the money for the emergency, and pay it back before the account maturity.
-This allows the FD account to accrue interest as usual and you receive money to address the emergency, both at the same time.
+You can take a loan on the FD amount, utilise the money for the emergency, and pay it back before the account maturity.
+This allows the FD account to accrue interest as usual, and you also receive money to address the emergency at the same time.

 Features and Benefits of FD Accounts